-With eight thrilling new routes, there’s no better place for mile-a-minute adventures.
+With twelve thrilling new routes, there’s no better place for mile-a-minute adventures.
 Learn about these routes below, then log on and experience them firsthand!

 The route begins at the Arcade Paddocks, but you quickly make your way across town to the waters of Neokyo Bay.
 Along the way take in the sites, including the brightly-lit food trucks of The Overpass, Holo Avenue’s giant flying creatures, and Castle Park’s serene landscape.

 Once you’ve taken on all four sprints it’s time to wind your way up the twisty Rooftop K/QOM.
 Then it’s a quick descent and a trip through the Neo Arcade before riding through the lap banner.

 If you’re looking for fast, flat roads with a few sprint segments to keep things spicy, Neon Flats is waiting for you.

 The ride begins near the Arcade Paddocks and stays on Neokyo’s flat ground-level roads.
 Take in the bright lights of the big city’s tallest buildings as you pass Makuri Tower during the Tower Sprint segment and Makuri Tree during the Alley Sprint.

 Then wind your way through the narrow brick road of Castle Park hitting the Castle Park Sprint twice before taking Holo Avenue back to the Neo Arcade and your finish line.